ogmarveler/NetSCAD-Tools/NetScad.UI/NetScad.UI/Assets/Guides/Designer.markdown

 * **Cube** - default aligned on the 0,0,0 axes or can be offset with translate
 * **Rounded Cube** - using Minkowski rounding with offsets to align with 0,0,0 axes
 * **Cylinder** - all cylinders are aligned on the 0,0,0 axes, with the center point of the top of the cylinder (center circle)
+* **Surface** - import from png or dat file.
+Default aligned on the 0,0,0 axes or can be offset with translate.
 ######
 #### Layout of Custom Object Designer
 There are 5 main sections: applying a custom axis, creating a new object or retrieving an existing one, setting inputs for new solids, the list of Solids in the object, and Modules that contain the Solids.
 Once a solid is added to the object, it will appear in the Solids table, along with its parameters.
 Solids can be viewed within Modules, which define how they interact with each other.
 To view the object in OpenSCAD, simply click the **View Output** button, which will open the corresponding SCAD file.
-To export the object as an STL file, click the **Export** button.
+To export the object as an STL file, click the **STL** button.
 When making changes, be sure to click the **Update Modules** button to refresh the object.

 ######
 ![DesignerObject](Assets/Images/designerObjectDark.png)